darkixion/pg_rep_test/README.md

 5530.
 If a port is in use, the next port will be checked and so on, until every instance has a port it can use.

+If the default directory names (i.e. primary, standby1, standby2 etc.) already exist in the directory then new ones will be generated with a numeric suffix. (e.g. primary_1, standby1_1 etc.)

 All configuration changes that pg_rep_test makes get put into a separate configuration file called custom.conf.
 This is then referenced by postgresql.conf using an 'include' directive at the end of the file.